-- a.
-Independent Director who has served for nine (9) years in the Corporation shall be perpetually barred from being elected as such in the Corporation, unless the provisions of Section II (2.1) (D) (1.2) above applies; - b. a Director who is, or at any time during the past five (5) years, was employed in any executive capacity by the Corporation or any of its subsidiaries or affiliates; - c. a Director who accepted, or who has a family member who accepted, either directly or indirectly, any compensation (including political contributions) from the Corporation within the three (3) years preceding the determination of independence, other than the following: - (i) compensation for Board or Board Committee service; - (ii) compensation paid to a family member who is an employee (other than an executive officer) of the Corporation; or - (iii) fixed amounts of compensation under a retirement plan (including deferred compensation) for prior service with the Corporation (provided that such compensation is not contingent in any way on continued service); - d. a Director who is a family member of an individual who is, or at any time during the past three (3) years was, employed by any member of the Corporation as an executive officer; - e. a partner in, or a controlling shareholder or an executive officer of, any organization to which the Corporation made, or from which the Corporation received, payments for property or services in the current or any of the past three (3) fiscal years that exceeds five percent (5%) of the recipient's consolidated gross revenues for that year, or US\$200,000, whichever is higher, other than the following: - (i) payments arising solely from investments in the Corporation's securities; or - (ii) payments under non-discretionary charitable contribution matching programs.
+- a. an Independent Director who has served for nine (9) years in the Corporation shall be perpetually barred from being elected as such in the Corporation, unless the provisions of Section II (2.1) (D) (1.2) above applies; - b. a Director who is, or at any time during the past five (5) years, was employed in any executive capacity by the Corporation or any of its subsidiaries or affiliates;

+- c. a Director who accepted, or who has a family member1 who accepted, either directly or indirectly, any compensation (including political contributions) from the Corporation within the three (3) years preceding the determination of independence, other than the following: - (i) compensation for Board or Board Committee service; - (ii) compensation paid to a family member1 who is an employee (other than an executive officer) of the Corporation; or - (iii) fixed amounts of compensation under a retirement plan (including deferred compensation) for prior service with the Corporation (provided that such compensation is not contingent in any way on continued service); - d. a Director who is a family member of an individual who is, or at any time during the past three (3) years was, employed by any member of the Corporation as an executive officer: - e. a partner in, or a controlling shareholder or an executive officer of, any organization to which the Corporation made, or from which the Corporation received, payments for property or services in the current or any of the past three (3) fiscal years that exceeds five percent (5%) of the recipient's consolidated gross revenues for that year, or US\$200,000, whichever is higher, other than the following: - (i) payments arising solely from investments in the Corporation's securities; or - (ii) payments under non-discretionary charitable contribution matching programs. - f. a Director of the Corporation who is, or has a family member who was, employed as an executive officer of another entity where, at any time during the past three (3) years, as the executive officer of the Corporation served on the Compensation Committee of such other entity; - g. a Director who is, or has a family member who is, a current partner of the Corporation's external auditor, or was a partner or employee of the Corporation's external auditor who worked on the Corporation's audit at any time during the past five (5) years; - h. a Director who is, or has a family member who is, a partner in, or a controlling shareholder of, any organization that provides accounting, consulting, legal, investment banking, financial or other advisory services to the Corporation at any time during the past five (5) years; or - i. if the beneficial ownership of the Independent Director in the Corporation or its subsidiaries and affiliates exceeds two percent (2%) of the relevant entity's subscribed capital stock.
+The disqualification from being elected as an Independent Director will be lifted if the limit is later complied with.

-&lt;sup>1 "Family member" means a person's spouse, parents, children and siblings, whether by blood, marriage or adoption, or anyone residing in such person's home.
+1 "Family member" means a person's spouse, parents, children and siblings, whether by blood, marriage or adoption, or anyone residing in such person's home.